P. V. Sindhu: 2013

-Sindhu stunned China's Wang Shixian in the second round of the Asian Championships in 3 tough games to reach the quarterfinal, but lost to Eriko Hirose of Japan in yet another 3-game clash.
+Sindhu stunned China's Wang Shixian in the second round of the Asian Championships in 3 tough games to reach the quarter-final, but lost to Eriko Hirose of Japan in yet another 3-game clash.
 She reached her career-best ranking of 15.
-She won the Malaysian Grand Prix Gold title, beating Singaporean Gu Juan 21–17, 17–21, 21–19.
+She won the Malaysian Grand Prix Gold title, beating Singaporean Gu Juan - 21–17, 17–21, 21–19.
 This was her first Grand Prix Gold title.
 She participated in the 2013 World Championships, where she was seeded tenth in the draw.
 Having received a bye in the first round, she defeated Japanese Kaori Imabeppu in the second round in three games 21–19, 19–21, 21–17 and reached the third round.
-She then downed the defending champion, second-seeded Wang Yihan of China, 21–18, 23–21 to enter the quarterfinals.
+She then downed the defending champion, second-seeded Wang Yihan of China, 21–18, 23–21 to enter the quarter-finals.
 She set up a meeting with another higher-seeded Chinese player, Wang Shixian, and beat her 21–18, 21–17 to become only India's second medalist in the singles events at the World Championships since Prakash Padukone's bronze medal in 1983.
 However, she lost in the semi-final to eventual champion Ratchanok Intanon.

 Sindhu was awarded the Arjuna Award by the Government of India in recognition of her achievements.
 In the 2013 Indian Badminton League, she was the captain of the team Awadhe Warriors.
 Her team qualified for the semi-final, where they beat Mumbai Marathas, but lost in the final to Hyderabad Hotshots.
 She won the Macau Open Grand Prix Gold title by defeating Canada's Michelle Li 21–15, 21–12 in the final.